-Non-Library related organizations may not use the Community Room and the Conference Room more than six times total in a calendar year without special permission from the Director.
+Non-Library related organizations may not use the Community Room more than four times in a calendar year, and the Conference Room not more than six times in a calendar year.

 The group making application for the use of the building and grounds shall agree to indemnify, relieve from all responsibility, and to render harmless from any claims, actions, or causes of action of any kind which may arise out of the use of the facility by such individual or group, the Douglas Library of Hebron and its employees or the Town of Hebron for any damage or loss to property or person of any individual attending the event.
 Groups must provide their own insurance coverage: \$1,000,000 Bodily Injury and Property Damage Single Limit Liability naming the Douglas Library of Hebron and the Town of Hebron as additional insured.
 Certified verification of such insurance will be required to be filed no less than eight (8) business days before the event.